kang-cao-corgi/coj/notes.md

 | from the point of the will of God | from the point of salvation |
 | the attribute of God (the God who has will) | the character(heart) of God (to save mankind) |

+"Jesus died in place of me."

 anthropocentricism vs. theocentricism

-we are vessels that made for God the potter(制陶工人)
+"we are vessels(器皿) that made for God the potter(制陶工人)"

 - [2Ti2:20](https://www.blueletterbible.org/niv/2ti/2/20/s_1127020)
 - [Rm9:20-21](https://www.blueletterbible.org/niv/rom/9/20/s_1055020)